La-Volpe/RandomNumbers/README.md

 ## 2. Why Modularizing `NumberDataSource`?
 The `NumberDataSource` module is kept separate for:

-- **Reusability**: This module can be used in other projects, such as a backend service or another Android app.
+- **Reusability**: This module can be used in other projects, such as a different module in the same app, a backend service or another Android app.
 - **Scalability**: If the parsing logic needs to be changed or extended (e.g., support different APIs), we can do so without affecting the main app.
 - **Testing**: The parsing and network logic can be **independently tested** without UI dependencies.